Dynamic Head Support Hardware

 Explore Dynamic Head Support Hardware

-The Dynamic Head Support Hardware moves in response to client force, capturing posterior movement (single axis) or rotation (multi-axis).
+The Dynamic Head Support Hardware moves posteriorly in response to client force, capturing posterior or rotational movement.

 How does the ability to move affect equipment and the client?